The Doula Difference

 Do you feel they would be unbiased or emotionally stable support, if hard decisions need to be made?

 Is your birth team there as a support to you and or your partner, or are they just there because of the excitement of birth?

 You partner and/or family member bring a very important role to the birthing space, but they aren't your guide...and they often need just as much guidance as the birther (in order for them to properly assist the birther).

 Your midwife or nurse and physician also have optimal roles in the birthing room, and that's to monitor and make sure that the birther and baby are safe.
 Their job also isn't to guide.
-Their job isn't to walk stairs with you, or hold your hand during contractions, or to give your sips or water, or give your partner directions on how and when to do a hip squeeze (though you may get lucky with a midwife or nurse who do all these things).
+Their job isn't to walk stairs with you, hold your hand during contractions, give your sips or water after every contraction, or give your partner directions on how and when to do a hip squeeze (though you may get lucky with a midwife or nurse who do all these things).

 Every person in the birthing room has a vital role.
 The doula's role is to make sure everything is organized and that the birther (and partner) feel safe, comfortable, and taken care of.
 We're a bit like a wedding planner, but for birth!